ThrooHyakushou/Invader_Hato/README.md

 #####State<br>
 It is almost complete.<br>
-The problem with disappearing dots are however still existing.
+The problem with disappearing dots are however stillhhh existing.